 A New Science Quad

-Stanford’s new science quad will set the standard for interdisciplinary research and teaching at the intersection of the physical and life sciences.
+Stanford’s new science quad sets the standard for interdisciplinary research and teaching at the intersection of the physical and life sciences.
 Biology, chemistry, engineering, and medicine are linked more closely than ever, allowing researchers to develop new solutions to complex challenges such as human disease and climate change.
 Venues designed for collaboration have the potential to revolutionize the sciences at the university.

 Giving Opportunities: New Science Quad (PDF)